T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Introduction

 Both 3D Gaussian Splatting and NeRF optimize 3D scene reconstruction using photometric losses.
-High-quality results are achieved under the assumption that the captured scene is completely static and does not include any \textit{distractors}, such as moving objects (i.e. transient objects), shadows, lightning changes, etc. However, in real-world scenarios, such an assumption can hardly be satisfied.
-The recordings, even when captured carefully, often contain moving people, cars, or other dynamic objects with their shadows, especially in locations that are tourist landmarks.
-Ignoring distractors during scene optimization leads to undesired blurring effects and floating artifacts.
-At the same time, removing such distractors from the captured recordings is challenging and limits NeRF and 3DGS widespread usage.
-The process of manual annotations of distractors is labor-intensive.
+High-quality results are achieved under the assumption that the captured scene is completely static and does not include any \emph{distractors}, such as moving objects (i.e. transient objects), shadows, lightning changes, etc. In real-world scenarios, this assumption can hardly be satisfied.
+Even when carefully captured, recordings often contain moving people, cars, or other dynamic objects with their shadows, especially in locations that are tourist landmarks.
+Ignoring distractors during scene optimization results in undesired blurring effects and floating artifacts.
+At the same time, removing such distractors from the captured recordings is challenging and limits the widespread usage of NeRF and 3DGS.
+Manually annotating distractors is labor intensive.
 Another approach is to utilize pre-trained segmentation models to locate transient distractors.
 This approach has two main limitations: 1) it needs prior knowledge of transients as a semantic class, and 2), more importantly, existing segmentation models cannot distinguish between static and dynamic objects of the same semantic class.
 Additionally, we would like to identify semi-transient objects in recordings and remove them from the scene.
 We define a semi-transient object as an object that has both dynamic and static states during the capturing process, e.g. a pushed chair stops after some time and becomes a fully static object.
 Therefore, we need more robust identification methods for transient and semi-transient distractors throughout the captured recordings.